abzy128/abzy-kz/src/content/blog/2025-10-19-background-agents/index.md

 This is where things got interesting.
 I already maintain FAIR.ExeStation, an AWS Lambda-like project designed to run Docker containers with different inputs without rebuilding images.
 It handles simple Python, JavaScript, and .NET functions, and even has images that take React code and produce static websites.

-The breakthrough realization: FAIR.ExeStation could be extended to manage long-living containers hosting OpenCode.ai servers.
+The breakthrough realization: FAIR.ExeStation could be extended to manage long-living containers hosting OpenCode servers.

 ## The Technical Architecture